bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ## Merging adjacent rows of the same type

 For my application, I require that a list of consecutive rests (notated silences) be lumped together as a _single_ rest with accumulated duration.
-For the first step, we extract a DataFrame of all the rests, and look for consecutive rows using `itertools.groupby`.
-Our intention is to use the `pandas.DataFrame.groupby` method, which .
+All other rows of the dataset must be kept in tact, as shown below:

+### Before merging adjacent rests

 ![Before merging]({{ site.baseurl }}/images/before_merging)

+### After merging adjacent rests

 ![After merging]({{ site.baseurl }}/images/after_merging)

+_The 'note' rows are left alone.
+Only the rests in adjacent rows are merged together with durations summed - there are additional rests in the dataset, not shown._

 {% highlight Python %}
 rests = df[df['Type'] == note.Rest]